zacharycohn/acqstack-journeymap/_pages/external-clients/intake.md

 title: Intake
 ---

+### What happens in this stage?

+This stage is where you define and scope the engagement, and get agreement from the TTS project team and the client.
+This includes estimates for the cost of TTS Acquisition's services, in addition to the cost of the vendor.
+Ensure you have agreement from the client on the rough labor breakdown between TTS and the vendor.

 ### How long does this process usually take?

 Usually 2-8 weeks.
 The length of the Intake phase depends on how well-scoped the project is and whether there is familiarity with the Inter-Agency Agreement (IAA) process from the agency POC.

-### What happens in this stage?

-The largest part of this is defining and scoping the engagement and getting agreement from all TTS project team and client.
-This includes estimates for the cost of TTS Acquisition's services, in addition to the cost of the vendor.
-Ensure you have agreement from the client on the rough labor breakdown between TTS and the vendor.

-The partner agency point of contact completes the [IAA prep form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSdcP-ifAEPjk1FUK4q_hzkSmlAJaIyGx9y_4BSLrJI_ZLdVzw/viewform) and provides all information for the IAA to TTS.
-Ensure the funding official, product owner, and other stakeholders at the agency approve the cost and understand they are paying for TTS labor and vendor labor.

 ### Who is involved in this stage?